 Mike is a frequent contributor to the SPR blog and also writes and edits the monthly NY Environmental Enforcement Update for Envirosphere, the official blog of the Environmental Section of the New York State Bar Association.

-- The Sewage Pollution Right to Know Act: Another Regulatory Requirement for POTW Operators, Municipal Lawyer, Winter/Spring 2013, Vol. 27, No. 1, New York State Bar Association
+For: Municipal Lawyer, Vol. 27, No. 1, New York State Bar Association

 “Summary of New York State Voluntary Clean Up Agreements,” co-author (periodic summaries and commentary on developments regarding the cleanup of contaminated development sites)

 For: The New York Environmental Lawyer, New York State Bar Association